A remark on certain restricted plane partitions and crystal melting model: Introduction

 \begin{prop} When $L=N=M=\infty$,

 \end{prop}

-As an application of aforementioned formula \eqref{eqn:main tZ}, we study a kind of plane partitions which has a limit shape in the $z-$axis direction.
+As an application of the formula \eqref{eqn:main tZ} mentioned above, we study a kind of plane partition which has a limit boundary along the $z$-axis direction.
 The result is a product formula for the partition function of these plane partitions.